Giving to Harding

 Our fiscal year runs from July 1 - June 30.
 This may cause some confusion for donors as the tax year follows the regular calendar.
 New federal accounting standards require that we close our financial year exactly on June 30.
 Pledge payments of gifts which are received in July cannot be counted to the fiscal year which had just ended.

-Yes, but your gift might not count towards the Scholarship Fund.
+Yes, but your gift might not count towards the Harding Fund.
 If you would like to restrict your gift to a specific purpose, you can simply make a note of it on the check or include a short note with your gift or pledge payment.

 Also, certain corporations limit matching program funds if gifts are restricted.
 Please check with your company for any matching gift conditions before assigning restrictions to your gifts to Harding.